taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.16**:
+Latest, version **3.3.17**:
- - Ability to mute members per-channel
+ - Ability to assign new members to a role
- - URL shortener command
+ - Custom word filter per-server
- - Better web interface error handling
+ - New joke and messages command
- - Username change message option
+ - Preliminary nickname support
- - More reliable logging
+ - Message purge admin option
- - Misc. fixes as always
+ - Other enhancements and fixes

 Open an issue to report a bug or suggest a new feature!